-Why do teeth need a root canal procedure?
+Why does a tooth need a root canal procedure?

-A root canal procedure is needed to save a tooth that has a damaged dental pulp.
-Once pulps are damaged they can no longer heal themselves following an injury and the damaged tissue needs to be removed before the body rejects the tooth or becomes infected.
+A root canal procedure is needed to save a tooth that has damaged dental pulp.
+Once pulps are damaged they can no longer heal themselves.
+And the damaged tissue needs to be removed before the body rejects the tooth or becomes infected.
 Teeth with damaged pulps that are left untreated will always be rejected by the body or become infected.

 What types of procedures will be referred by a general dentist to a specialist?

 Your general dentist may diagnose damage to the pulp tissue, and then refer you to a specialist for the root canal treatment.
-Or, your general dentist may send you to the specialist for a consultation to make the pulpal diagnosis because you exhibit signs and symptoms that are consistent with a damaged pulp, but the specific offending tooth cannot be easily identified, or located in the general denist’s office.
-Teeth that have had previous root canal treatment that are not responding to the root canal treatment as expected, may also be referred for evaluation and treatment by a specialist.
+Or, your general dentist may send you to the specialist for a consultation to make the diagnosis because you exhibit signs and symptoms that are consistent with a damaged pulp.
+On occasion the specific offending tooth cannot be easily identified, or located in the general denist’s office.
+Teeth that have had previous root canal treatment that are not responding as expected, may also be referred for evaluation and treatment by a specialist.
 Very young, medically compromised, or elderly patients often have special needs during root canal treatment, so these patients are frequently referred to a specialist for these procedures.
 Any time a root canal procedure is expected to be complicated or when complications arise during the treatment of a routine root canal, the specialist may be called upon to perform or complete the root canal.